tejpshah/circle-of-life/README.md

 - @Nandini - Sanity check that A6 works and the logic looks reasonable.
 - @Nandini - Sanity check that A7 works and matches assignment specifications.
 Specifically, check belief updates, and make sure that they are working properly in each possible scenario.
 - @Nandini - Sanity check that A8 works and the logic looks reasonable.
-- @Nandini - Lab Report Read through Introduction and make sure it makes sense
-- @Nandini - Lab Report Read through A1 and make sure it makes sense
-- @Nandini - Lab Report Read through A2 and make sure it makes sense
-- @Nandini - Lab Report Read through A3 and make sure it makes sense
-- @Nandini - Lab Report Read through A4 and make sure it makes sense
-- @Nandini - Lab Report Read through A5 and make sure it makes sense
-- @Nandini - Lab Report Read through A6 and make sure it makes sense
-- @Nandini - Lab Report Read through A7 and make sure it makes sense
-- @Nandini - Lab Report Read through A8 and make sure it makes sense
-- @Nandini - Lab Report Read through Lab Report Q3.1 and make sure it makes sense
-- @Nandini - Lab Report Read through Lab Report Q3.2 and make sure it makes sense
-- @Nandini - Lab Report Read through Lab Report Q3.3 and make sure it makes sense

 ## NEXT STEPS
 - @Tej/Nandini: Implement A7 Defective Signal + Run Experiments.
 - @Tej/Nandini: Implement A8 Defective Signal + Run Experiments.
 - @Nandini: Implement A9 accounting for defective signal (this is tricky)
-	- Potential Ideas: If two or three readings are close to each other for predator then we're good to go
-	- Potential Ideas: Store copies of the current sensor readings and pick any one of its possible readings with highest probability
 	- Potential Ideas: Update the beliefs according to Bayes Rule (given that the sensor is defective, you update all the belief rules)
 	- Potential Ideas: https://pooyanjamshidi.github.io/csce580/project4/ as reference Q3
 	- Potential Ideas: https://pooyanjamshidi.github.io/csce580/project4/ as reference Q8 (joint particle filtering)